ExMember/exmember.github.io/_posts/2022-04-04-the-value-of-bitcoin.md

 supports it.

-The U.S. Government has declared US Dollars to be legal tender, which means that is is accepted for all debts, public charges, taxes, and dues.[^USCsec5103].
+The U.S. Government has declared US Dollars to be legal tender, which means that it is accepted for all debts, public charges, taxes, and dues.[^USCsec5103].
 As long as the US government demands US dollars, it has value to people who need to pay.